metrico/qryn-graphql/README.md

 To play around with some of the basic logQL queries use below:

 ```

-// to see all the available fields
+// to render all the available fields
 query range {
   query_range (query:"{label=\"value\"}", start:1641591598081000000, end:1642196398081000000, limit:1000) {
     status